alvaro911/json-mocker/README.md

 #JSON-Mocker

-node application to create mock data using lodash and faker.
+node application to create mock data using json-server, lodash and faker.